d3x0r/STFRPhysics/Relativity.FAQ.md

 https://www.hyiq.org/Downloads/Edward-Leedskalnin-Magnetic-Current.pdf original scan

 (another source, not as good) http://www.rexresearch.com/leedskal/leedskal.htm  Edward leedskalnin noticed an attraction and a repulsion - if you reverse the current, then the magnetic fields oppose and push the wires apart.
-It's partially to resist this change in motion that another current might be induced in another nearby condductor that doesn't already have a potential driving it.
+It's partially to resist this change in motion that another current might be induced in another nearby conductor that doesn't already have a potential driving it.

+### Electrostatic vs Electrodynamic
+It's been a good paradigm to say 'a moving charge generates a magnetic field'.
+But that is indistinguishable from 'a charge that moves is a magnetic field'.
+An electron that's stationary, has a position and a field.
+An electron that's moving has a velocity and a field; although the field when it's moving is magnetic and is aligned along the velocity of the motion.
+Once that magnetic field collapses back into an electron somewhere, the it goes back to being a position, and asserting itself as an attraction and repulsion depending on whether it's against a different or same other charge in the area.
+When an electron is in a place, it has a momentum relative to its local  rest frame, not relative to the photon frame.
+An electron as a magnetic field has an uncertain position, and a electron in a place has an uncertain velocity; until induced in a direction.

+Electrons passing through a homogenous magnetic field experience a change in velocity direction; this is considered to be an acceleration.
+This is a torque on the magnetic field that's aligned in the direction of the velocity, that causes a precession of the magnetic field, which then when it's collapsing, it induces other collapsed electrons into motion in the new direction.

+The current through an inductor is the same until the magnetic field of the inductor is 0, and no further current can be induced.

+- See also Eric Dollard's Lone Pine Writings - these are somewhat incomplete but cover a lot of the basics of the electro static(capacitors ) and electromagnetic (inductors), and the flow of energy between the two - while in a conductor the electrons are both electrostatic and electromagnetic with a high rate of change between states- electrons in a capacitor have a position, and electrons in an inductor have a momentum/inertia, which continues to push current forward until it's depleted.

+A approaching north pole and a receeding south pole look the same, as with a approaching south pole and receeding north pole.

+A approaching north pole induces a current in other inductors (if available) that generates a field opposite to itself; and the current it generates when collapsing is in the opposite direction from the original current.
+But then that increased current generates a rising magnetic field, such that if there's a lag in the other conductor, it will help carry that current forward in the other direction.
+If the field doesn't collapse anywhere else, it will collapse back into the wire itself... although it doesn't have to ever collapse (?)
+Permanent magnets - the electrons that are the field never really collapse back into motion (otherwise you might have induction in a wire just near a magnet as the fields constantlly form and collapse)... or in a PMH (Leedskalnin) - basically a U core wound with some turns of wire, and a bar - but really two halves of a block with a single conductor running through it will cause a magnetic lock.  (https://www.youtube.com/watch?v=eWSAcMoxITw )